kroitor/gjk.c/README.md

 The intersection of two points always yields a third point.
 In 1D a point is a number.
 Thus, an intersection of two numbers or two points in 1D gives a third number or another 1D-point.
 In 2D an intersection of two vectors or two points gives a third vector or another 2D-point.

+##### A Word On Math

+To calculate the difference of two numbers we subtract one of them from the other like this: `A - B = C`.
+In 1D which number of the two is A and which one is B does not matter, the algorithm works either way.
+This is because in 1D you have only one possible direction that is the actual number line itself.
+But in general when dealing with 2D or 3D coordinate vectors (which is usually the case in many applications) the order of subtraction actually does matter.
+A more accurate way of representing the difference of two vectors in Minkowski space is to take one vector and sum it with a negated version of the other vector, so that `A + (-B) = C`.
+Because of this fact the Minkowski support function is often defined as a sum of the first point-vector with the negated version of the second point-vector.
+After negating the second vector you simply add it to the first one to get their *arithmetic* resulting difference.
+This is why the support function is called *Minkowski addition* or *Minkwoski sum* and you will probably never hear of *Minkowski subtraction*.

 Here's how a general implementation of the support function for any space of any amount of dimensions might look like in C programming language:

 ```C